pieterjandesmedt/vite-et-reves/content/captains-log/2019-12-24-sailing-again.md

 `From: Tangier, Morocco`<br/>
 `To: Rabat, Morocco`

 Haaaaaaaaa!
 It feels good to be sailing again.
 We spent no less than 16 days in Tangier, about 12 days more than we expected to.
 We left Tangier in good spirits.
-We motored into the wind for an hour to round Cape Spartel, then we hoisted the spinnaker.
+We motored into the wind for an hour to round Cape Spartel, then we hoisted the {{% explain "spinnaker" "a large light sail that is used when the wind comes _from behind_ your boat" %}}.
 We started sailing at an easy 4 to 8 knots south.

 {{< image src="IMG_8395.jpg" alt="The northern coast of Morocco" ratio="3x2" >}}